anmartinezs/polnet/README.md

     ```console
     pip install -e .
     ```
-For developers who do not want to install PolNet in the virtual environment as a package, you can only install the requirements by:
+**For developers** who do not want to install PolNet in the virtual environment as a package, you can only install the requirements by:

     pip install -r requirements.txt

 You can check all requirements in the **requirements.txt** file (JAX is optional).

+The installation has been tested in Ubuntu 22.04 and Windows 11.

 ## Usage